marijnh/Eloquent-JavaScript/18_http.md

 By default, most types of HTML elements cannot be focused.
 But you can add a `tabindex` attribute to any element, which will make it focusable.
-Similarly, a `tabindex` of -1 makes tabbing skip over an element, even if it is normally focusable.
+A `tabindex` of -1 makes tabbing skip over an element, even if it is normally focusable.

 ## Disabled fields

 {{index "disabled attribute"}}

-All ((form)) ((field))s can be _disabled_
+All ((form)) ((field))s can be _disabled_ through their `disabled` attribute.
+It is an ((attribute)) that can be specified without value—the fact that it is present at all disables the element.
-through their `disabled` attribute, which also exists as a property on the element's DOM object.

 ```{lang: "text/html"}
 <button>I'm all right</button>
 <button disabled>I'm out</button>
 ```

-Disabled fields cannot be ((focus))ed or changed, and unlike active fields, they usually look gray and faded.
+Disabled fields cannot be ((focus))ed or changed, and browsers make them look gray and faded.

 {{if book